July 2021: Article on microbial water quality in Mozambique

 In September, the third JEMRA Core Expert Meeting on the Safety and Quality of Water Used in Food Production and Processing of 2019 convened in Geneva.
-The preceding meetings took place in 2017 at RIVM in Bilthoven and in 2018 at FAO in Rome and the reports of these meetings are available.
+The preceding meetings took place in 2017 at RIVM in Bilthoven and in 2018 at FAO in Rome.
 Our WHO CC on Risk Assessment of Pathogens from Water and Food is a major driver of and contributor to these meetings.
 Prof. Ana Maria de Roda Husman, microbiological water safety expert, head of the WHO CC, and liaison person between food- and water experts, chairs this programme.
 The WHO CC contributed to the organisation of the meeting and was invited to share its expertise.
 Both Ana Maria de Roda Husman and Rob de Jonge, microbiological food safety expert, contributed to this meeting.

 The focus of this third meeting was on the definition and its indicators of fit-for-purpose water for use in fresh produce (fruits and vegetables), as not each step requires the use of water of drinking water quality.
 The WHO CC together with its secretariat supported the renewed group of 14 participating experts from 12 countries.
 The expert group was renewed to enhance the representation of all continents and better balance gender participation.
 The WHO CC and secretariat took care of formulating the advice regarding the level of water quality needed for microbiologically safe production and processing of food.
 This comprises advice on the existing different water sources, possible sources of water contamination, and factors that can influence these.
 Irrigation methods, yield practices and fruit and vegetable species are key factors in implementing safe production systems for fresh produce.
 Testing methods, microbiological indicators and risk analyses were discussed.
 The report from this meeting will be discussed in the coming Codex Alimentarius meeting.
 The meeting report 'Safety and Quality of Water Used in Food Production and Processing MICROBIOLOGICAL RISK ASSESSMENT is available.